I’ve spent a lot of time discussing the importance of the foods that you eat and their connection with your thyroid in the past.

-Next is that there have been some experimental studies (not done in humans) which show that coffee may result in a depressed TSH and free thyroid hormone levels.
+Next is that there have been some experimental studies (not done in humans) that show that coffee may result in depressed TSH and free thyroid hormone levels.

 This would be concerning for people who take thyroid medication and for those who don’t as it may mean that something in the coffee is suppressing pituitary function in some way.